 The Project comprises 6 registered and pending exploration permit renewal applications, 1 exploration permit application, 3 exploration permits, and 2 reservations, totalling approximately 3,564 hectares, including over 38 kilometers of the prospective basal contact of the Koillismaa layered mafic-ultramafic Complex.
 These permits cover the historic Kaukua and Haukiaho deposits and the Salmivaara and Mortolampi priority targets.
+None of the LK property holdings are located on environmentally protected lands known as Natura 2000.

-The Finish Ministry of Mining has begun its process to review all exploration permit applications/renewals and is expected to make final decisions with regard to requested approvals in Q4 2019, following which the Company will be required to pay claim costs and processing fees for approved applications.
-Claim costs range between €20-50 per ha per annum.
+Claim costs range between \notin 20-50 per ha per annum.
 The longer a claim is in place, the higher the annual fee.
 An exploration permit may only be held for a period of 15 years before being converted to a mining permit.
 Converting exploration permits to mining permits requires the project to reach an advanced stage such as pre-feasibility/feasibility studies.
 Assuming the Company's 7 exploration permit applications are accepted they will have a total of 10 years remaining, whereas the 2 exploration permits undergoing renewal will have 7 years remaining.

 The elements palladium, platinum, gold, copper, cobalt, and nickel are known to be present and have been analysed in drilling and surface sampling in the Property.
 The deposit type is a basal accumulation including PGE-Cu-Ni in the Koillismaa Layered Mafic Intrusion.
 This intrusion forms part of the 2.5-2.4 Ga Tornio-Näränkävaara Layered Intrusion Belt that runs roughly east - west across Finland and into neighbouring Russia.
+The Koillismaa Complex is part of a suite of Paleoproterozoic continental rift-related intrusions which are highly prospective for PGE-Cu-Ni deposits.